dongquan11/CBGame_ApproxEqui_and_OnlLearning/README.md

 See the repository: https://github.com/dongquan11/BanditColonelBlotto

-## Numerical Experiments for Online Shortest Path Problems with Side-Observation and Learning in Online Semi-Bandit Colonel Blotto Game
+## Numerical Experiments for Online Shortest Path Problems with Side-Observations and Learning in Online Semi-Bandit Colonel Blotto Game
 (Results given in Chapter 8 of the thesis)
 An implementation of EXP3-OE Algorithm: